nrfconnect/sdk-nrf/samples/matter/light_bulb/README.rst

 Testing basic features
 ----------------------

-After building the sample and programming it to your development kit, test its basic features by completing the following steps:
+After building the sample and programming it to your development kit, complete the following steps to test its basic features:

 #. |connect_kit|
 #. |connect_terminal|